 Only the finest grades of cotton are used in true luxury bed linens.

-- Hundreds of years before the Christian era, cotton textiles were woven in India, over time this technology migrated to Mediterranean countries.
+- Hundreds of years before the rise of Christianity, cotton textiles were woven in India and over time, this process migrated to Mediterranean countries.

-- View the below video to learn why thread count is a secondary consideration when selecting bed sheets.
+View the below video to learn why thread count is a secondary consideration when selecting bed sheets.

-Use code bedding tips at checkout & get 5% off your entire purchase.
+Use code - bedding tips - at checkout & get 5% off your entire purchase.

 View 150+ bedding related articles on our “How to Tips” page here.